upendrku/react18-features/README.md

 Here's a comparison of the major updates and differences between React versions 15, 16, 17, and 18:

-# React Version Comparison

-Here's a comparison of the major updates and differences between React versions 15, 16, 17, and 18:

-# React Version Comparison

-Here's a comparison of the major updates and differences between React versions 15, 16, 17, and 18:

 | React Version | Major Updates and Differences                                                                                                                                   |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | React 15      | - Introduced the concept of React components using classes.                                                                                                     |